 9. Financial Management

 Financial Management (FM) is the responsibility of the GFSM, with the overall quality control and implementation by the SEEP Project Manager.
-The CIU within DIDA will be responsible for the monitoring and assessing the financial performance of the project.
-All FM activities must be duly authorized by the DOFA management and accurately recorded in the GFSM’s accounting system (4Gov).
+The CIU within DOFA will be responsible for the implementation, monitoring and assessing the financial performance of the project.
+All FM activities must be duly authorized by the DOFA management and accurately recorded in the GFSM’s accounting system (FUNDWARE).

-DOFA’s CIU will have a dedicated and qualified FM team tasked with managing the financial management of the FSM World Bank Portfolio, including SEEP.
+DOFA’s CIU has a dedicated and qualified FM team tasked with managing the financial management of the FSM World Bank Portfolio, including SEEP.
 A designated Finance Officer will be assigned to SEEP to monitor day-to day financial transactions and closely coordinate with the PIU.
-However, the SEEP will not have a Finance Officer specifically designated for monitoring day-to-day financial transactions.
-This responsibility will primarily lie with on the Project Manager.
+However, the SEEP will have a Senior Project Officer specifically designated for monitoring day-to-day financial transactions under the supervision of the Project Manager.
 Therefore, the role of the CIU in ensuring prudent financial management is critical to the success of the project.

 The primary role of FM is to ensure that the project operates in accordance with relevant laws, rules, policies, procedures, and processes and compliance requirements.
 Some key references include: